tum-tum stuff

 Give Your Best or Give Up

 The depth of your passion to succeed is directly translated in the actions you take to achieve your goals.
 Whenever you start something new you have high levels of excitement and energy to win.
-Over time as the highs become lows your enthusiasm decreases along with passion and suddenly you just aren’t putting in the effort you started with.
+Over time as the highs become lows your enthusiasm decreases along with passion and suddenly you just not putting in the effort you started with.
 Anything you approach must be met with your best effort.
+Mediocrity is not an option for successful people.